rhargreaves/mega-drive-midi-interface/README.md

 - A MIDI-to-Serial virtual device (such as [Hairless MIDI<->Serial Bridge](http://projectgus.github.io/hairless-midiserial/))
 - Optional: MIDI loop device (so software running on the same PC as the USB connection can use the MIDI interface).
 In macOS this is possible via the use of a ["IAC Device Bus" creatable from the Audio MIDI Setup utility](https://help.ableton.com/hc/en-us/articles/209774225-Using-virtual-MIDI-buses).

+### Download

+You can download pre-built ROMs from [releases](https://github.com/rhargreaves/mega-drive-midi-interface/releases).
+Alternatively you can download the source and compile the ROM yourself (see [Build & Test](#build--test))

 ## Progress

 In summary, support for: